json-schema-org/json-schema-spec/jsonschema-core.md

 {{idexamples}}.

-Implementations MAY provide functionality to automatically fetch schemas based on location semantics expressed by the IRI, however such functionality MUST be disabled by default to prefer offline operation.
+Implementations MAY provide functionality to automatically fetch schemas based on location semantics expressed by the IRI, however such functionality SHOULD be disabled by default to prefer offline operation.
 When schemas are downloaded, for example by a generic user-agent that does not know until runtime which schemas to download, see {{hypermedia}}.